Revolutions

 • commerce clause

-National ideology is one of competitive concepts:
+National ideology is not one thing, but a tension formed from two competitive concepts:

 1. Federalists and Hamiltonians championed commercial supremacy